 - a.
 There may be extenuating circumstances when immediate inclusion of an adopted revision in the manual is required or highly desirable for the time-critical promotion of faculty welfare. - i.
 To ensure continuity in adherence to the Faculty Manual and minimize inadvertent violations of the manual by members of the University community, immediate inclusions shall not be made as a matter of convenience but, instead, reserved for those rare cases where adopted revisions are unusually timely or urgent. - b.
-Immediate inclusion of specific revisions must first be approved, on a case-by-case basis, by the Faculty Senate Executive Advisory Committee. - i.
-The approved request must then be brought to the Senate, following the guidelines provided in the Constitution of the Faculty. - c.
+Immediate inclusion of specific revisions must first be approved, on a case-by-case basis, during a meeting of the Faculty Senate Advisory Committee. - i.
+The approved request must then be brought to the Faculty Senate, following the guidelines provided in the Constitution of the Faculty of Clemson University. - c.
 At the relevant meeting of the Faculty Senate, a two-thirds majority is needed for approval of the immediate inclusion of the specific revision to the Faculty Manual. - d.
-Immediate inclusion requests approved by the Senate must be subsequently approved by the Provost or, for those changes subject to Board of Trustees approval, the Board of Trustees. - e.
-The President of the Faculty Senate must, within 10 weekdays following final approval, notify all faculty of any immediate revisions to the Faculty Manual. - f.
-The President of the Faculty Senate will report to the Senate, Provost, and faculty whenever the Faculty Manual has been updated.
-Overall responsibility for maintaining and distributing the Clemson University Faculty Manual is vested in the Office of the Vice President for Academic Affairs and Provost and is carried out by the Faculty Senate Office.
+Immediate inclusion requests approved by the Faculty Senate must be subsequently approved by the Provost and, for those changes subject to Board of Trustees approval, the Board of Trustees. - e.
+The President of the Faculty Senate must, within 14 calendar days following final approval, notify all faculty of any immediate revisions to the Faculty Manual. - f.
+The President of the Faculty Senate will report to the Faculty Senate, Provost, and faculty whenever the Faculty Manual has been updated.
+Overall responsibility for maintaining and distributing the Clemson University Faculty Manual is vested in the Office of the Provost and is carried out by the Faculty Senate Office.

-D. Alleged Violations of the Faculty Manual
+C. Violations of the Faculty Manual